THUDM/CogDL/docs/source/tutorial/graph.rst

 - ``num_edges``: The number of edges in graph.

 The above are the basic attributes but are not necessary.
 You may define a graph with `g = Graph(edge_index=edges)` and omit the others.
-Besides, ``Graph`` is not restricted to these attributes and other self-defined attributes, e.x. `graph.mask = mask`, are also supported.
+Besides, ``Graph`` is not restricted to these attributes and other self-defined attributes, e.g., `graph.mask = mask`, are also supported.

 ``Graph`` stores sparse matrix with COO or CSR format.
 COO format is easier to add or remove edges, e.x. `add_self_loops`, and CSR is stored for fast message-passing.
 ``Graph`` automatically convert between two formats and you can use both on demands without worrying.
 You can create a Graph with edges or assign edges